-This unique educational museum was opened on September 8th 2001, in response to local citizen’s desire to instill respect and etiquette for the flag of the United States of America.
-As the flag collection grew to over 300 different flags the history education role of the Museum also grew.
+This unique educational museum was opened in 2001, fulfilling local citizens’ desire to instill respect and etiquette for the flag of the United States of America.
+As the flag collection grew to over 300 different flags the educational role of the Museum also grew.
 All flags are full-size faithful reproductions accompanied with detailed descriptions of their story.
-And, every flag has a story to tell.
-Self-guided tours or narrated tours are available in this fully handicap accessible facility in downtown Columbus, North Carolina.
+Self-guided tours or narrated tours are available in this handicap accessible facility in downtown Columbus.

 The tour begins with the “Defenders of Freedom” collection of military service and religious flags.
 Note the braille-tactile flags displayed here and in the other rooms.
 Next the “Birth of a Nation” collection displays flags of our founding countries and the Revolutionary War era.
 See “how our flag got its stripes” here.